ARPOISE/ARpoise/php/porpoise/README.md

 For using the Google-maps-based click-and-drag interface interface you need to use **YOUR** own Google-maps id.

-In order for any of your layers to be visible in ARpoise you need to supply the url of your PorPOISe installation that is serving the layer's content, and the name, and the longitude and latitude coordinates of the layer.
+In order for any of your layers to be visible in ARpoise you need to supply the **url** of your PorPOISe installation that is serving the layer's content, and the **name**, and the **longitude** and **latitude** coordinates of the layer.

 The 3D content of all of the **POI**s of your layer needs to be put as an Unity prefab into an Unity asset bundle made available on the net and referenced by the **POI** definition in your layer.

+Creation of asset bundles in Unity is beyond this documentation.
+One thing we found is, asset bundles created for either Android or iOS do not work on the "other" platform.
+Therefore you need to **two** asset bundles one for Android and one for iOS.

+As you can only enter one asset bundle url in the ARpoise PorPOISe configuration, ARpoise assumes that the asset bundle name given is the one of the Android asset bundle.
+The name of the iOS asset bundle has to be the Android name followed by 'i'.

+Thus if the file name in the url of your Android asset bundle is, e.g. ".../MyAssetBundle_", you also need to avail the iOS asset bundle with the url ".../MyAssetBundle_i".

 ## Functionality
 The ARpoise client contacts this web service with the client location and the layer name as parameter.